lee-dohm/auto-copyright/README.md

 * `auto-copyright.owner` &mdash; Owner name to use when creating the copyright text.
 * `auto-copyright.template` &mdash; Copyright template to follow. `%y` will be replaced with the current year. `%o` will be replaced with the owner name.
 (Defaults to: `Copyright (c) %y by %o.
 All Rights Reserved.`)

 Multi-line templates *are* supported.
-At the time of this writing, Atom does not support multiline configuration attributes.
+At the time of this writing, Atom's Settings View does not support multiline configuration attributes.
 In order to have a multi-line template, you must manually edit your `config.cson` using the CoffeeScript multi-line string format.
 For example:

 ```coffee
 '*':